 Cozumel Weather in December & January

 Dry and warm in the mid-80s F (29C), but getting a bit cooler at night.
-If you’re used to the weather here, you can have fun with jeans or maybe a long sleeve shirt in the evenings.
+If you’re used to the weather here, you could find yourself wearing those jeans or maybe a long sleeve shirt, but only in the evenings.